 I know it seems like a lot to ask.
 I know too that there are those out there who'd like you to think that this is some kind of diversion for the jail to get paid for.
 It's not.
 The jail will have to be paid for one way or another should this millage pass or not.
 I am asking that you listen to this panel of speakers with an open mind and consider what this can do for our kids....and our community

 I encourage you to learn more.
 I encourage you to get out and vote.
 If your house is worth $100k it will cost you $6.25 per month.
 I know from personal experience, that when life changes drastically, returning to what was is a wide open door to repeat behavior.
 We need to focus on making sure that when we take the time and resources to invest in a young person to correct something that it's a change that will last a lifetime and that they can in turn be the provider of that kind of guidance for future generations here in Muskegon.
-To visit the website for more information. click below.
+Visit their website for more information.